Information decomposition in complex systems via machine learning: Discussion

 \section{Discussion}

 A universal challenge faced when studying complex systems, fundamental to what makes a system \textit{complex}, is the abundance of entropy from the perspective of the microscale that obscures relevant information about macroscale behavior.
-The generality of mutual information as a measure of statistical relatedness, and the expressivity of deep learning when handling high-dimensional data, allow the distributed IB to be as readily utilized to identify structural defects relevant to a given material property as it is to reveal gene variation relevant to a given affliction.
+The generality of mutual information as a measure of statistical relatedness, and the capacity of deep learning to handle high-dimensional data, allow the distributed IB to be as readily utilized to identify structural defects relevant to a given material property as it is to reveal gene variation relevant to a given affliction.
 Tens, hundreds, and potentially thousands of measurements of a complex system are handled simultaneously, rendering practical analyses that would have previously been infeasible through exhaustive search or severely limited by constraints on functional relationships between variables.

-Information theory has long held appeal for the analysis of complex systems owing to the generality of mutual information~\cite{cover1999elements,mitchell2009complexitybook}.
-However, the estimation of mutual information from data is fraught with difficulties~\cite{mcallester2020infolimitations,saxe2019,poole2019variational}, which have hindered information theoretic analyses of data from complex systems.
+Information theory has long held appeal for the analysis of complex systems owing to the generality of mutual information~\cite{cover1999elements,nicolis2012foundations}.
+However, the estimation of mutual information from data is fraught with difficulties~\cite{mcallester2020infolimitations,saxe2019,poole2019variational}, and the rapid growth in ways information can be distributed across a number of variables~\cite{williams2010PID} have hindered information theoretic analyses of data from complex systems.
 By distributing information bottlenecks across multiple partial measurements of a complex system, entropy is partitioned to a degree that makes precise estimation of mutual information possible while simultaneously revealing the most important combinations of bits for insight about the system.
 Machine learning navigates the space of lossy compression schemes for each variable and allows the identification of meaningful variation without consideration of the black box functional relationship found by the predictive model.